danxhuber/isoclassify/README.md

         run                 run isoclassify
     ```

 5. **Optional:** Set an environment variable for a path to store the MESA models downloaded in step 4.
-Otherwise, skip this step and use the default location.
+Otherwise, skip this step and use the default location (`~/.isoclassify`).

     ```bash
     export ISOCLASSIFY=/path/to/data/dir
     ```

-6. Download models into the `isoclassify` data directory created upon installation or specified in step 5.
+6. Download models into the `~/.isoclassify` directory created upon installation or the directory specified in step 5.

    Bolometric correction grid:
    ```bash